liferay/lexicon-site/src/pages/docs/patterns/pager.md

 ---
 title: "Pager"
-description: "Pager pattern description"
+description: "Navigation between pages of a process or task."
 layout: "guide"
 weight: 1
 ---

-### Descrition
+### Description

 Pager allows navigation between pages of a process or task divided in subtasks or also called pages.